illuminatech/array-factory/README.md

 }
 ```

-This contact may have multiple different implementations: each per each different approach and service.
+This contract may have multiple different implementations: each per each different approach and service.
 Each particular
 implementation provides its own set of configuration parameters, which can not be unified.
-Using array factory we can define a service provider for such library in following way:
+Using array factory, we can define a service provider for such library in following way:

 ```php
 <?php